 5. Bond over food

 If you’re into food (who isn’t?), check out Grub Club, a platform that connects users with London’s best supper clubs and pop-up restaurants.
 Dine with fellow foodies and bond over something delicious.
-If you’ve got some kitchen skills of your own, you can also host your own Grub Club!
+If you’re a dab hand in the kitchen, you can even host your own Grub Club!

 6. Meet via music